Re-Accreditation Assessment September 2017

 - Accreditation promotes a strong emphasis on officer safety, training, and professional hiring and promotional procedures that assure professional and top-calibre service to our communities.

-- Accreditation provides an ongoing, independent evaluation of the Campus Police Department.
+- Accreditation provides an ongoing, independent evaluation of the Public Safety and Service department.

 - Accreditation improves the quality of individuals who apply for employment with our agency.